Northern house wren

-The house wren (Troglodytes aedon) is a very small bird of the wren family, Troglodytidae.
-It occurs from Canada to southernmost South America, and is thus the most widely distributed native bird in the Americas.
-It occurs in most suburban areas in its range and it is the single most common wren.
-Its taxonomy is highly complex and some subspecies groups are often considered separate species.
+The northern house wren (Troglodytes aedon) is a very small passerine in the wren family Troglodytidae.
+It is found in southern Canada, the USA and Mexico.
+It occurs in most suburban areas in its range.
+It formerly included many subspecies resident in South America and in the Caribbean that are now considered as separate species.
 The name troglodytes means "hole dweller", and is a reference to the bird's tendency to disappear into crevices when hunting insects or to seek shelter.

 Taxonomy

-The house wren was formally described in 1809 by the French ornithologist Louis Jean Pierre Vieillot under the current binomial name Troglodytes aedon.
+The northern house wren was formally described in 1809 by the French ornithologist Louis Pierre Vieillot under the current binomial name Troglodytes aedon.
 The specific epithet is from the Ancient Greek aēdōn meaning "nightingale".
 The type locality was designated as New York City by Harry Oberholser in 1934.

-There are 32 recognised subspecies.
-These are sometimes divided into three distinct groups and one or several distinct island-endemic subspecies.
-Some or all of these are sometimes considered as distinct species.
+An earlier specific name, domestica in the combination Sylvia domestica, was introduced in 1808 by the American ornithologist Alexander Wilson.
+This was rarely used and in 1998 to conserve the widely used name aedon, the International Commission on Zoological Nomenclature suppressed the specific name domestica for the purposes of the principle of priority.